-The following table sets forth information related to the 2033 Senior Notes which is included in our Condensed Consolidated Balance Sheets as of December 31, 2017 and March 31, 2018:
+The following table sets forth information related to the 2033 Senior Notes which is included in our Condensed Consolidated Balance Sheets as of December 31, 2017 and June 30, 2018:

-2033 Senior Debt Issuance (In thousands) Notes Discount Discount Discount Discount tes Discount ount Cost Total Balance at December 31, 2017 \$ 31,850 \$ (2,565) \$ (125) \$ 29,160 Amortization of debt discount and debt issuance costs 547 37 584 Balance at March 31, 2018 \$ 31,850 \$ (2,018) \$ (88) \$ 29,744
+2033 Senior ebt Issuance (In thousands) Notes Discount Discount Cost Total Balance at December 31, 2017 \$ 31,850 \$ (2,565) \$ (125) \$ 29,160 Amortization of debt discount and debt issuance costs 1,109 74 1,183 Balance at June 30, 2018 \$ 31,850 \$ (1,456) \$ (51) \$ 30,343

 The 2033 Senior Notes will be convertible at any time on or after November 1, 2032, through the second scheduled trading day immediately preceding the maturity date, at the option of the holders.
 Additionally, holders may convert their 2033 Senior Notes prior to the close of business on the scheduled trading day immediately preceding November 1, 2032, under the following circumstances: (1) conversion based upon satisfaction of the trading price condition relating to the 2033 Senior Notes; (2) conversion based on the Common Stock price; (3) conversion based upon the occurrence of specified corporate events; or (4) if we call the 2033 Senior Notes for redemption.
 The 2033 Senior Notes will be convertible into cash, shares of our Common Stock, or a combination of cash and shares of Common Stock, at our election unless we have made an irrevocable election of net share settlement.
 The initial conversion rate for the 2033 Senior Notes will be 141.48 shares of Common Stock per \$1,000 principal amount of 2033 Senior Notes (equivalent to an initial conversion price of approximately \$7.07 per share of Common Stock), and will be subject to adjustment upon the occurrence of certain events.
 In addition, we will, in certain circumstances, increase the conversion rate for holders who convert their 2033 Senior Notes in connection with a make-whole fundamental change (as defined in the Indenture).
-Holders of the 2033 Senior Notes may require us to repurchase the 2033 Senior Notes for 100% of their principal amount, plus accrued and unpaid interest, on February 1, 2019, February 1, 2023 and February 1, 2028, or following the occurrence of a fundamental change as defined in the indenture governing the 2033 Senior Notes deliver the redemption notice.
+Holders of the 2033 Senior Notes may require us to repurchase the 2033 Senior Notes for 100% of their principal amount, plus accrued and unpaid interest, on February 1, 2019, February 1, 2023 and February 1, 2028, or following the occurrence of a fundamental change as defined in the indenture governing the 2033 Senior Notes.

+Before February 1, 2019, we may redeem for cash any or all of the 2033 Senior Notes but only if the last reported sale price of our Common Stock exceeds 130% of the applicable conversion price for at least 20 trading days during the 30 consecutive trading day period ending on the trading day immediately prior to the date on which we deliver the redemption notice.
 The redemption price will equal 100% of the principal amount of the 2033 Senior Notes to be redeemed, plus any accrued and unpaid interest to but not including the redemption date.
 On or after February 1, 2019, we may redeem for cash any or all of the 2033 Senior Notes at a redemption price of 100% of the principal amount of the 2033 Senior Notes to be redeemed, plus any accrued and unpaid interest up to but not including the redemption date.

-On or after February 1, 2017 and before February 1, 2019, we may redeem for cash any or all of the 2033 Senior Notes but only if the last reported sale price of our Common Stock exceeds 130% of the applicable conversion price for at least 20 trading days during the 30 consecutive trading day period ending on the trading day immediately prior to the date on which we